Laser Dentistry Edmonton

 It works by sending controlled pulses of light at such a high frequency that pain receptors are overwhelmed.
 At most, patients just report feeling a mild cold sensation or slight pressure, which is a major improvement over the injections, bleeding, or sutures that traditional non-laser treatment can require!

 So, if feeling less pain or discomfort is a top priority for you, it's certainly worth asking if laser treatment is an option.

 Providing Deeper Cleanings

-We use lasers to clean your teeth if you have an excessive amount of plaque and tartar buildup on them.
+We use dental lasers to clean your teeth if you have an excessive amount of plaque and tartar buildup on them.
 Lasers allow us to reach into tiny pockets of your gums to prevent gum disease from taking hold in your mouth.
-In addition, the deep cleaning we give you can help you avoid cavities and other damaging dental problems.
+In addition, the deep cleaning helps you reduce inflammation and avoid tooth decay or deeper tooth structure damage.

 Replacing the Dental Drill in Tooth Preparation